Embarking on a journey with your partner is an adventure filled with shared discoveries and cherished memories.

 This could be as simple as a leisurely walk alone or enjoying a book by the beach.

 When we were camping in Botswana, it was impossible to wander off alone as the camps were unfenced, and we were in the midst of the African Bush.

 Even quietly reading while sitting by each other can transport you to another world for a while or listen to a podcast with earphones in.
 This gives you some ‘me time‘ even though you are still in each other’s company.

 7. Capture the Moments

-Preserving cherished memories through photographs and videos not only serves as a beautiful memento of your travels but also allows you to relive those moments together in the future.
+Preserving cherished memories through photographs and videos serves as a beautiful memento of your travels and allows you to relive those moments together in the future.

 Taking photos of ourselves can sometimes be challenging, as Lars and I often find ourselves more absorbed in capturing the breathtaking scenery and wildlife.